 Apart from the general immigration requirements for entry into Uganda, the following will be required to use Uganda’s Covid entry/exit requirements:

 In addition to security requirements, all persons entering the airport shall wear Ministry of Health (MOH) approved Face Masks, go through Thermal Screening, handwashing, and/or sanitize(hand/body).

-Passengers shall proceed to immigration with a valid passport to process the visa.
+All travelers should process their visas online at visas.immigration.go.ug.
+There will be no visas at entry points.
 Present valid travel documents to be allowed through curfew roadblocks if you arrive beyond 9:00 pm and before the 6:00 am curfew period.

 For more information, visit the official CAA Uganda SOP Guidelines page

-Yes, all travelers shall present an authentic and valid COVID-19 diagnostic test certificate issued within
+Yes, all travelers (irrespective of age, country of origin, or vaccinations status) shall present an authentic and valid COVID-19 PCR test certificate issued within

 120 72 hours before entry or exit.

 Yes, you may have to take another COVID-19 PCR test on arrival at entry points in Uganda.
 In retrospect, all travelers, irrespective of vaccination or country of origin, will be required to present a negative covid-19 test certificate on arrival, taken not more than 72 hours.
 In addition, they’ll be subjected to mandatory COVID-19 screening on arrival irrespective of age.
 (Results given within 1.5 hours).
 If any traveler tests positive, the MoH will evacuate them to a designated COVID-19 isolation facility.
 Children under 18 who test positive for COVID-19 will be allowed to undergo home quarantine with their parent or guardian.